Samizo-AITL/openlane-guide/README.md

 - Environment corruption after updates
 - Irrecoverable Classic OpenLane setups

-Everything here is written from the perspective of:
+Everything here is written from one perspective only:

-**“How do I make sure this never breaks again?”**
+> **“How do I make sure this never breaks again?”**

+This is not theoretical advice.
+Every rule here exists because something *already failed*.

 ---